johnbeve/PHI-696/Project 4/README.md

   ?item wdt:P31 wd:Q613142.   #item is an instance of law firm.
   ?item wdt:P17 wd:Q30.       #item is a US company.

-  FILTER (!{?item wdt:P31 wd:Q163740.} UNION {?item wdt:P31 wd:Q613142}). #exclude an institute which is both a law firm and a nonprofit orginzation.
+  FILTER NOT EXISTS {?item wdt:P31 wd:Q613142}. #exclude an institute which is both a law firm and a nonprofit orginzation.

   OPTIONAL {
     ?item wdt:P159 ?city.     #city is the law firm's headquarter location.